-2. Restrict Ventilation:
+2. Restrict Ventilation

-Direct fired heaters require an open air environment, but even indirect fired heaters need ventilation in addition to the duct work that runs to the outside of the building.
+Direct-fired heaters require an open-air environment, but even indirect-fired heaters need ventilation in addition to the ductwork that runs to the outside of the building.
 It’s important to be sure that your portable heater has ample ventilation.
 If the portable heater cannot ventilate properly, this can lead to overheating or a buildup of carbon monoxide.

 For safety, make sure you shut off your unit and allow it to cool before adding fuel.
 Find out more information about safe fueling practices.

-5. Storing Excess Fuel Near Unit:
+5. Store Excess Fuel Near Unit

 This coincides with number 1; you want to keep flammable items far away from your heater.
 Storing containers of fuel near your heater presents a serious fire hazard.